cea-hpc/modules/doc/source/module.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ When several *modulefiles* are passed, they are evaluated sequentially in the specified order.
+If one modulefile evaluation raises an error, mod-to-sh sequence continues: environment change from modules evaluated prior the error are preserved and sequence is resumed with the evaluation of remaining modulefile in list.

  .. only:: html